JavaGT/wearetheuniversity.org/source/blog/2024/08/24/Resources For Senate Members.md

 Share this page with other students, as well as teachers, friends, and media.
 We need to make sure that everyone knows what is happening.
 Particularly, **members of senate need to know that their in-person attendance is crucial**.

 ## Members of Senate
-Please, for the wellbeing of the university, **attend the meeting**, take notes, and leak info to staff, students, and press. **We need you to be there**. **Please encourage your colleagues to attend as well**.
+Please, for the wellbeing of the university, **attend the meeting**, take notes, and leak info to staff, students, and press. **We the students need you to be there**, as do the staff who run these courses and the public who benefit from them. **Please encourage your colleagues to attend as well**.
 We have compiled a list of resources to support thoughtful discussion and decision-making.
 Please review the following resources before the meeting:

 <div class="page-break"></div>